Forge UI 2.0 Launch

 Key takeaway - Versioning

-1. Version control improves Design System consistency in product designs
+1. Version control improves design system consistency in product designs

 Change-log for Forge UI 2.0 in Figma